Piotrexx/Raspberry-Pi-and-Djnago-Project/README.md

 ### Install packages for Python (backend)

-**This package allows you to whitelist urls that you want to access your API, [full documantation](https://github.com/adamchainz/django-cors-headers)**
+**Cors-headers package allows you to whitelist urls that you want to access your API, [full documantation](https://github.com/adamchainz/django-cors-headers)**

 ```shell
 pip install django-cors-headers